 - Projected Growth Rate: 15%

-As a principal, you can work at the elementary, junior high, or high school level to manage the complexities of a school system.
-Duties in this position include discipline administration, instructional management, and budget maintenance.
+As a principal, you manage elementary, junior high or high schools.
+Duties in this position include discipline administration, instructional management and budget maintenance.

 - Median Annual Salary: $94,390